ekulkisnek/ekulkisnek/README.md

 ## Some were so I could learn certain stacks.

+## I then used various LLM tools to understand, rewrite, and plan new versions.

 <!--
 **ekulkisnek/ekulkisnek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.